tommasorigon/logisticVB/vb_logistic_tutorial.md

 ![](https://raw.githubusercontent.com/tommasorigon/logisticVB/master/img/CAVI_vs_SVI.png)

 As is clear from the above figure, although SVI relies on noisy gradients, the final approximations are similar to the optimal solutions produced by CAVI.
-Moreover, these approximate posteriors increasingly shrink around the true coefficients as `n` grows, thus supporting **Corollary 1** in the paper, while also highlighting how the entire approximated posterior, and not only its expectation, concentrates around the truth.
+Moreover, these approximate posteriors increasingly shrinks around the true coefficients as `n`  grows, thus suggesting desirable asymptotic behavior of the **CAVI** and **SVI** solutions.
 However, especially for large sample sizes, there might be some differences between the CAVI and the SVI algorithm.